khairmuhammad-ybh/NFC-E-Tracker/README.md

 # NFC-E-Tracker
-A mobile tracker to track onsite workers with their mobile phone.
-Make an attendace sign-in/sign-out system with mobile devices.
+A mobile tracker app to track onsite workers with their mobile phone.
+Make an attendance sign-in/sign-out system with mobile devices.
 Can be used for construction or maintenance companies, where they require a system to track their onsite workers on duty.

 ## DISCLAIMER
 This is my few android projects i did on my own where i explore almost all of android features to expands my knowledge into android programming and improve my learning curves.